rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 5.32.39 Name of manufacturer in more than one language or script

-<a name="5.32.39.1">5.32.39.1</a> If the name of the manufacturer appears in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the statement that appears first.
+<a name="5.32.39.1">5.32.39.1</a> If the name of the manufacturer appears in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/) or, if this criterion does not apply, transcribe the statement that appears first.
 Transcribe the remaining statement(s) as parallel statements (see [Parallel name of manufacturer](/DCRMR/ppdm/Parallel-name-of-manufacturer/)).
 Always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the original position on the source of any transposed statements (see [5.34.34.7](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.7)).

 ---